article / Hotspot conflict

 A survey from last year showed that % of Greenlanders support independence, but the majority are unwilling to become Americans.

-However, although Denmark does not oppose Greenland's independence, Greenlanders have little interest in becoming Americans, with the vast majority opposing annexation by the United States.
-Coupled with the unanimous opposition from European countries, Trump's idea of "annexing Greenland" has never materialized.
+However, although Denmark does not oppose Greenland's independence, the Greenlanders have little interest in becoming Americans, with the vast majority opposing annexation by the United States.
+Coupled with unanimous opposition from various European countries, Trump's idea of annexing Greenland has never been realized.

 Key point: Greenland geographically belongs to the Americas.
 The mainland United States is much closer to Greenland than the United Kingdom is to Greenland, not to mention that the United States already has military bases on Greenland.
 If the United States wants to send troops to annex Greenland, why would it go to the United Kingdom?